House sheathing is the panel layer that turns framing into a working shell.

 Bracing still matters

-Some walls use intermittent bracing, let-in bracing, or engineered braced wall methods.
+Some walls use intermittent bracing, let-in bracing, or engineered braced-wall methods.
 Full structural sheathing often makes the wall simpler to stiffen, but the required method depends on the design and local code.

 Code language can feel abstract until the wall is open.
-On site, it usually comes down to a few practical checks: panel rating, spacing, fastening, bracing, water control, and whether the wall assembly matches the local conditions.
+On site, it usually comes down to a few practical checks: panel rating, spacing, fastening, bracing, water control, and whether the wall assembly matches local conditions.

 Panel spacing is not cosmetic